 But what's "late," exactly?
-A run-of-the-mill menstrual cycle generally falls between 21 and 35 days, but it's different for every woman.
-However, you should have consistency in whatever number of days your cycle is — that's what makes a "normal" period.
-If your period is five or more days late, something is probably going on, even if it's nothing too serious.
+A run-of-the-mill menstrual cycle generally falls between 21 and 35 days, but it's different for everyone.
+However, you should have consistency in whatever number of days your cycle is — that's what makes a "normal" period for you.
+If your period is five or more days late with respect to your "normal," something is probably going on, even if it's nothing too serious.
 Finally, if you're keeping track of your cycle and see that three or more months in a row have been irregular, call up your provider and see if you can schedule an appointment to uncover what's going on.

 Here are eight reasons your period might be late that you probably haven't considered.

 When we travel across time zones, "the loss or gain of hours... affects your circadian rhythm, which in turn influences the hormones that regulate your menstrual cycle," Druet says.

 Because our circadian rhythm is intimately connected with our menstrual cycles, it could take a period or two before your hormones are back in balance with the time zone you've settled into.
 So don't be surprised if your period decides to be extra stubborn when you and your bestie take that trip to Europe you've been planning for a while.
 "Also, be aware that your fertile window may be different," Druet advises.

 "A variety of factors can impact periods, including significant stress," Dr. Felice Gersh M.D., an OB/GYN, tells Bustle.
 Stress takes a toll on the body, particularly when in large quantities, because it can throw off the connection between the pituitary gland and our ovaries.
 An off-kilter ovulation can make your period come a bit later than usual.
 (Keep in mind, though, that if you're on a hormonal form of birth control, this won't be the case, since the contraception you're taking will guide your menstruation, not your ovulation.)